 Women In Parenthesis was founded in 2015 as a research collaboration between Dr Clare MacCumhaill (Durham University) and Dr Rachael Wiseman (University of Liverpool).
 Since then we have been joined by numerous friends, researchers, students and archivists!
 You can find out about some of them and their work below.

-There is now a global community of experts and enthusiasts drawing inspiration from the work and lives of the Quartet. *Launching soon* You can join too by logging your details on our networking site, funded by the British Academy, to ‘map the quartet’!
+There is now a global community of experts and enthusiasts drawing inspiration from the work and lives of the Quartet.
+You can join too by logging your details on Mapping The Quartet, funded by the British Academy, to ‘map the quartet’!

 Women In Parenthesis is a partner of Extending New Narratives in the History of Philosophy.